ChasinSpin/astrid/docs/FAQ.md

 	Astrid normally runs above ambient temperature, so generally inside the case little moisture or ice will accumulate.
 However if the temperature outside is substantially below freezing, to the point that condensation would form on the case when brought inside, then it is advisable to place in a container until warmed to room temperature and then open the container to remove any remaining moisture.
 This would be the same treatment you would apply to a telescope.

-	Astrid is not waterproof and shouldn't be subjected to rain.
-Also it's not weatherproof, so don't leave outside permanently, as is the same with most astromonical equipment.
+	Astrid is not waterproof and shouldn't be subjected to rain or snow.
+Also, it's not weatherproof, so don't leave it outside permanently, as is the same with most astronomical equipment.

 	One user loosely covers Astrid on top with a plastic bag leaving space for venting if they have concerns about rain overnight.
-Astrid does generate heat, and it's advisable to not completely enclose to avoid overheating.
+Astrid does generate heat, and it's advisable not to completely enclose it to avoid overheating.

-	Also, Astrid is subjected to Canadian weather and so far has been tested to -16C with no issues encountered to date.
+	Also, Astrid is subjected to Canadian weather and so far has been tested to -30C with no issues encountered to date.

 	In hot climates, make sure you have adequate venting around Astrid.